-There are several matters, every week, that are considered for ‘legal aid’.
-I had briefly assisted Senior Advocate Jaideep Gupta in this regard and had recommended aid for Ujwala Pandurang Toraskar v.
+Several matters, every week, are considered for ‘legal aid’.
+I had briefly assisted Senior Advocate, Jaideep Gupta in this regard and had recommended aid for Ujwala Pandurang Toraskar v.
 Mormugao Port Trust [Diary No. 20112 of 2018].
 Judgment of HC of Bombay at Goa [Writ Petition No. 279/2016], was challenged.
-On July 3, 2018 the SC dismissed the SLP [Court 8, Item 24].
+On July 3, 2018 SC dismissed the SLP [Court 8, Item 24].
 Here is how I had briefly summarized the matter:

 Being pro bono has been central to my vision, several times before.
 I sincerely hope ‘legal aid’ is available in depth.

 You must be logged in to post a comment.